Computing class groups and gonalities of algebraic curves over finite fields: Computing Riemann-Roch spaces

 Combining these three improvements, we obtain the following algorithm for computing the vectors $\mathbf{a}_{x, i, j}$ appearing in Theorem \ref{thm:rr_matrix}.

-We note that the computation of the uniformizing parameter $q_x$ and the functions $u_{x, l}$ is done in steps 8 and 9, after the first $m'$ vectors are computed.
-In particular, if $m = 1$, the algorithm will always terminate before or at step 7, and one does not need to compute either of these functions.
+We note that the computation of the uniformizing parameter $q_x$ is done in step 8, after the first $m'$ vectors are computed.
+In particular, if $m = 1$, the algorithm will always terminate before or at step 7, and one does not need to compute a uniformizing parameter at all.
 This leads to a particularly efficient procedure for computing the coefficients $\mathbf{a}_{x, i, 0}$, which will be exploited further in Section \ref{sec:class_groups}.

 Another particular case of interest occurs when the base divisor $D_0$ is a canonical divisor of $X$.
 Let $\{\omega_1, \dots, \omega_g\}$ be a $k$-basis of the space of holomorphic differentials $\Omega^1_X$ on $X$, where $g > 0$ is the genus of $X$.
 In this case, a basis of the Riemann-Roch space $\LL(K_X)$ of the canonical divisor $K_X = \div(\omega_1)$ is given by $\{\frac{\omega_1}{\omega_1}, \dots, \frac{\omega_g}{\omega_1}\}$.
 For any closed point $x \in X$, there exists a differential $\omega \in \{\omega_1, \dots, \omega_g\}$ such that $v_x(\omega) = 0$.
 In particular, $v_x(\frac{\omega}{\omega_1}) = - v_x(\omega_1) = - v_x(K_X)$.
 Thus, in Algorithm \ref{alg:function_expansions}, we obtain $m' = 0$, and steps 2 through 4 can be omitted.
-Moreover, the function $g_x$ in step 5 can be taken to be $\frac{\omega_1}{\omega}$, in which case the functions $f_i g_x$ of step 6 simply become the functions $\frac{\omega_1}{\omega}, \dots, \frac{\omega_n}{\omega}$.
+Moreover, the function $g_x$ in step 5 can be taken to be $\frac{\omega_1}{\omega}$, in which case the functions $f_i g_x$ of step 6 simply become the functions $\frac{\omega_1}{\omega}, \dots, \frac{\omega_g}{\omega}$.
 This gives the following simpler algorithm for computing the series expansions in the case of the canonical divisor.

+Note that step 5 requires the canonical map to be an embedding; this is the case when $X$ is geometrically non-hyperelliptic.
+If the curve $X$ is hyperelliptic, we instead fall back to the existing \texttt{UniformizingParameter} Magma intrinsic.